Dr Yvonne Skipper

 Teaching

-I am a Senior Fellow of the Higher Education Academy and in 2019 was a Finalist in the UK Higher Education Psychology Teacher of the Year Award.
+I am a Senior Fellow of the Higher Education Academy and was a finalist in the UK Higher Education Psychology Teacher of the Year Award in 2019.
+My teaching is driven by a commitment to inclusive, research-informed education that helps students connect psychological theory to real-world contexts.

 Additional information